ZeruiW/cloud_ai_services_tutorial/README.md

 - Azure CLI (`az`) installed and authenticated.
 - Azure Container Registry (ACR) with the Docker image pushed.
-- Azure Kubernetes Service (AKS) or Azure App Service set up (depending on where you're deploying).
+- Azure App Service set up (depending on where you're deploying).

 1. **Create Web App**: If you haven't already, create a new Web App for Containers.